 Then, it happened to me, when I returned to her grave on a brisk morning in mid-October.
 The batteries to my car’s key fob suddenly died.
 And I stared at the Witch Bonney, wondering how I would get the ignition to turn over with a dead battery in my key fob.

 Want to receive a notification whenever a new post goes live on Forgotten New England?
 Sign up below!

-One thought on “The Real Ghost Story Behind Lowell Cemetery’s Witch Bonney”
+2 thoughts on “The Real Ghost Story Behind Lowell Cemetery’s Witch Bonney”